 - A supportive working environment with access to an employee assistance program

 - 14 weeks paid parental leave for primary carers, and two weeks paid parental leave for secondary carers

-- Market-competitive remuneration applicable to the industry
+- Market-competitive remuneration through industry leading salary packaging benefits

 - Opportunities to drive our people-focused agenda through our annual staff survey and staff-led working groups.

 For more information about working at UNICEF Australia please contact us at firstname.lastname@example.org

 We live by our values, which were picked by UNICEF Australia employees themselves